Local Authority's Sufficiency Duty - Accommodation for Children in Care

 The sufficiency duty is a general duty that applies to strategic arrangements rather than to the provision of accommodation for a particular, individual child.
 Local authorities must be able to show that - at strategic level - they are taking steps to meet the sufficiency duty, so far as is 'reasonably practicable'.

-It should not be assumed that it is 'not reasonably practicable' to secure appropriate accommodation simply because it is difficult to do so or because Dudley Children's Services does not have the resources to do so.
+It should not be assumed that it is 'not reasonably practicable' to secure appropriate accommodation simply because it is difficult to do so or because the authority does not have the resources to do so.
 Any constraining factors should not be taken as permanent constraints on the local authority's requirements to comply with the sufficiency duty.